 Today, there are many who like to blame the Constitution for our nation's problems.
 But the truth is, our Constitution is not the problem-it's the solution.
-Make our nation's founding fathers proud and take the source of your first freedom with you wherever you go!
+Make America's Founders proud and take the source of your first freedom with you wherever you go!